DeborahBerry/Event-Scheduler/README.md

 - Component Styling: Leveraged Tailwind CSS for responsive and modern UI design
 - Custom Components: Integrated shadcn components, learning to customize and extend them
 - Module Aliases: Configured @ aliases in Vite and TypeScript for cleaner imports (e.g., @/components/ui/button)
-- Dependency Management: Resolved npm conflicts using --legacy-peer-deps for packages like date-fns and react-hook-form.
+- Dependency Management: Resolved npm conflicts using --legacy-peer-deps for packages like date-fns and react-hook-form

 ## Key Takeaways